tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 non-repudiation guarantees.

-Hybrid signature schemes should not be used for artifact signing (e.g., software packages), since the loss of SUF makes them unsuitable for long-term non-repudiation.
+Hybrid signature schemes should not be used for artifact signing (e.g., software packages), since the loss of SUF-CMA makes them unsuitable for long-term non-repudiation.
 In security protocols (e.g., TLS, IKEv2), hybrid signature schemes may continue to function for a limited time after a CRQC is realized, since they still provide impersonation resistance as long as one component algorithm remains secure.